openframeworks/ofSite/_documentation/types/ofRectangle_functions.markdown

 \cond INTERNAL

-warning:The internal z-component of the ofPoint is preserved even though it is not used.
+Warning: The internal z-component of the ofPoint is preserved even though it is not used.